-William Steinitz paid the first of his two visits to Dublin in September 1865, for the first Irish chess congress.
+William Steinitz paid the first of his two visits to Dublin in September 1865, to take part in the first Irish chess congress, which he won.

 Further research is now being undertaken for a new biography and game colelction of Steinitz which Tim Harding is now researching.
 However, the principal events and some of his games are known.
 Steinitz's other visit to Dublin was in 1881.

-News reports of this visit do not asppear to have been very extensive and searches for more information are continuing.
+News reports of this visit do not appear to have been very extensive and searches for more information are continuing.
 The ongoing digitization of old Irish newspapers gives hope that more details may come to light in the near future.

 The exact dates of Steinitz's stay remain to be confirmed.
 He was not very famous in those days and his presence in the city was hardly headline news, although there were some brief reports in the Dublin press.